image image

 Outlook

 Municipal credit conditions remain solid as we enter an uncertain post-election period.
 For the state and local tax-backed sectors, the resiliency of credit conditions is supported by very high reserves and cash balances that have accumulated over the last few years.
-Nevertheless, number of risk factors remain, including softening economic conditions that could be exacerbated by protectionist government policies, persistently high labor expenses, and rising property insurance costs associated with increasing natural disasters and their potential impact on home prices and migration.
+Nevertheless, number of risk factors remain, including softening economic conditions that could be exacerbated by government policies, persistently high labor expenses, and rising property insurance costs associated with increasing natural disasters and their potential impact on home prices and migration.

-Our 2025 outlook calls for resilience of the U.S. economy and moderating inflation.
+Our 2025 outlook calls for resilience of the U.S. economy and slight moderating of inflation.
 The heightened uncertainty surrounding the new Trump administration’s policies, some of which may be inflationary, is likely to keep pressure on longer maturity rates.
 Municipal yields should follow the trend in Treasuries with the prospect of more yield curve steepening.

 We continue to see good value in airport and toll road credits due to the recovery of air and vehicular travel respectively to pre-pandemic levels.
 Mass transit remains challenged due to work-from-home arrangements, although we are seeing some momentum toward returning to office.
 Healthcare is facing headwinds from rising labor and equipment costs, while higher education is strained by weakening demographic trends and tuition affordability concerns.
 On balance, we prefer to focus on large, geographically diversified issuers with strong balance sheets, which are able to withstand temporary periods of economic weakness.
 The increasing frequency and magnitude of natural disasters such as hurricanes, flooding, and wildfires, in combination with strained federal funding for disaster relief, highlights the importance of considering physical climate risks.